Integrate LDAP User Management with Oracle Linux Automation Manager

 olam2-ldap-default-edit

 The page refreshes and now allows editing of the different fields.
-We recommend using Ctrl+V when copying your entries into the different fields in the free lab environment.
+Using Ctrl+V is recommended when pasting your entries into the various fields in the free lab environment.

 2. Enter the LDAP server address in the LDAP Server URI field.